6br/hgb/README.md

 A hybrid genome browser for zooming out long-read alignments

-You can get this image in seconds with command line option.
+You can get these images in seconds.

 ![alignments](fig/alignments.png)